GCBrito/PV-emulator/Single diode model/README.txt

 This folder contains two MATLAB scripts:

 - "tracer_single_diode_emulator.m": Determines the five parameters required for the single-diode model by solving a nonlinear system of equations.
-Additionally, it can plot both the emulated operating points and the PV emulator’s testing points, and compare them to the theoretical I–V curve.
+Additionally, it can plot both the emulated operating points as well as the PV emulator’s testing points and the load lines, and compare them to the theoretical I–V curve.
 - "comparison_single_diode_emulator_real_pv.m": Compares the emulated I–V curve to experimental data from a real PV module.

 *Usage instructions:*